tiepdotme/redant-home/services/solve-performance-problems.md

 time: 2 weeks
 cost: Contact us to discuss your needs
-description: Do you feel like your website, app or platform isn’t keeping up with demand or if you’ve been struggling with persistent performance - we can help you get unstuck.
+description: Do you feel like your website, app or platform isn’t keeping up with demand or if you’ve been struggling with persistent performance issues - we can help you get unstuck.
 slug: solve-performance-problems
 redirect_from: []
 bulletpoints: